JohnW876/gift-shack/TESTING.md

 Screenshots

-**14. As a site user, I want to be able to have my own user profile so that I can see my order history and know that my payment info is saved.**
+**19. As a shopper, I want to be able to adjust the quantity of items in my shopping cart so that I can control the number of items I want to buy and make any final changes prior to checkout.**

 These user's needs are met via:
 * Page/Feature